-In May 2019 JIPS received a request for support from partners in-country to help inform a national strategy on information management capacity building among actors involved in the response to internal displacement.
-The request for support followed shortly after an unofficial visit by the Special Rapporteur on the human rights of IDPs, Cecilia Jimenez-Damary, and in the context of other engagements by the government with international actors.
+In May 2019 JIPS received a request for support from partners in Mexico to help improve a national strategy on information management capacity building among actors involved in the response to internal displacement.
+The request for support followed shortly after an unofficial visit by the Special Rapporteur on the human rights of IDPs, Cecilia Jimenez-Damary, as well as increased engagement on the topic by the government with international actors.
 Mexico’s National Office on Statistics and Geography (Instituto Nacional de Estadística y Geografía, INEGI) is also involved in the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS).

 In November 2019, JIPS conducted a mission to better understand the displacement situation in Mexico, including the legal context and the information landscape.
 During a series of bilateral meetings and workshops, we gathered government, civil society, and the international community at the national and local levels in Mexico City, Chiapas, and Chihuahua.

 The mission brought together a wide range of partners, including: